 How does your hospital manage maintenance on medical equipment?

 Let’s review a few types of routines.

 Maintenance activities are performed on a regularly-timed basis.

+This type of maintenance is performed while the equipment is still working so that it does not break down unexpectedly.
 This can be compared to an annual physical check-up.
 Technicians perform these tasks when everything is still running smoothly in order to prevent future breakdowns or emergency maintenance issues.

 - Pros: Keeps equipment in reliable working order.

 Equipment is monitored so maintenance occurs right when needed.